How to Build a Workspace That Protects Your Focus

 Q: Can I maintain focus in an open office?

-A: Yes, but it requires aggressive countermeasures.
-Research shows open offices reduce focus time by 70% (Bernstein & Turban, 2018, Harvard).
+A: Yes, but it requires countermeasures.
+Open offices often increase interruption risk and reduce privacy.
 Essential tools: noise-cancelling headphones, visual barriers, scheduled “focus hours” communicated to colleagues.

 Q: How do I handle necessary interruptions (kids, pets, urgent matters)?